mliew21396/remote-work-u2/week-4/5-nums-commas-solo-challenge/readme.md

 Please refer to the [solo challenge](https://github.com/Devbootcamp/phase-0-handbook/blob/master/solo-challenges.md) guidelines in the [Phase 0 Handbook](https://github.com/Devbootcamp/phase-0-handbook).

 ## Learning Competencies
-- Break down problems into implementable pseudocode
+- Break a large problem down into smaller steps
+- Implement a method based on pseudocode
 - Iterate through data structures and manipulate the content
-- Use if/else statements, string methods, while/until loops, Enumerable#each methods
+- Research and use Ruby methods
 - Use strings, integers, arrays, and/or hashes

 ## Summary